lkaranl/Vector_Clock-1/README.md

 Yes, it can be used in full according to the proposal.

 ***********************************************************************************************
-# Please see session ISSUES for more information
+# Please see session ISSUES for more information.
 ***********************************************************************************************